PJC321/smart-training/README.md

 Each project contains several issues.
 To complete a project:

-1. Pick an ticket from the list of issues in Github.
+1. Pick a ticket from the list of issues in Github.
 2. Create a new branch for the ticket, **starting the branch name with the issue number**.
 For instance, the branch for issue `#1 Create Rails Application` could be called `1-create-rails-app`, or `1-setup-rails`, or `1-do-the-thing`.
 So long as it starts with the issue number, your progress will be tracked.
 3. Complete the ticket.
 4. Create a pull request to your `main` branch for the ticket.
 This will promote the ticket to the "in Review" column, which triggers a notification in the #coaching Slack channel.